darkimonus/personal-accounting/README.md

 and provide needed information.
 Then you will need to create application for JWT tokens.
 Go to http://0.0.0.0:8000/admin/oauth2_provider/application/add/ and fill form as shown below:
-![create application screenshot 1](docs/images/jwt_application_1.png) **IMPORTANT:** Don't forget to change redirect uri, and don't change client id and client secret!
+![create application screenshot 1](docs/images/jwt_application_1.png) **IMPORTANT:** Don't forget to change redirect uri, and don't change client id and client secret (django will generate it automatically)!
 ![create application screenshot 2](docs/images/jwt_application_2.png)

 Now you can use Postman to work with API.